-This section details the mitigation measures that will be implemented for potential impacts arising out of the operation of Stage 1 of the Wambo Wind Farm.
-Although the collision risk model that informs these mitigation measures has been prepared based on data collected across Stage 1 and stage 2 combined, these mitigation measures are specific to Stage 1.
-Mitigation measures specific to stage 2 will be outlined within the stage 2 BBMP.
+This section details the mitigation measures that will be implemented for potential impacts arising out of the operation of Stage 2 of the Wambo Wind Farm.
+Although the collision risk model that informs these mitigation measures has been prepared based on data collected across Stage 1 and stage 2 combined, these mitigation measures are specific to Stage 2.
 Impact triggers which are described in Section 6, act as a measure to determine when additional mitigation measures should be implemented.
 Mitigation measures will be reviewed throughout the monitoring period, and at the end of the two-year monitoring period a suitably qualified ecologist will oversee and determine whether any adjustments should be made.